 The primary mission of the graduate program is to provide professional preparation in the area of speech-language pathology.
 This mission is accomplished in accordance with the standards set forth by the American Speech-Language-Hearing Association.

-The mission of the College of Health and Human Services is to provide leadership and support for the teaching, research, scholarship and service responsibilities of its academic units.
+The mission of the College of Education, Health, and Human Studies is to provide leadership and support for the teaching, research, scholarship and service responsibilities of its academic units.
 A significant focus in the college is to serve the students in facilitating success in reaching their goal of graduating with a degree leading to a rewarding profession.
-The student focus of the college is evident in the fact that the College of Health and Human Services has attracted the largest number of majors on campus.
+The student focus of the college is evident in the fact that the College of Education, Health, and Human Studies has attracted the largest number of majors on campus.
 A strength of the college is the fact that, although there are diverse academic offerings, all programs potentially lead to a career that significantly and positively impact the lives of individuals and families.

 Southeast Missouri State University provides student centered education and experiential learning with a foundation of liberal arts and sciences, embracing a tradition of access, exceptional teaching, and commitment to student success that significantly contributes to the development of the region and beyond.